SahilMhaskar28/Landing-Page/README.md

 # Landing-Page
-Simple landing page created using bootstrap you can see preview on https://sahilmhaskar28.github.io/Landing-Page/
+Simple landing page created using bootstrap.<br>
+You can see preview on https://sahilmhaskar28.github.io/Landing-Page/